1999AZZAR/LilyOpenCMS/docs/PUBLIC_API_IMPLEMENTATION_SUMMARY.md

-# Public API Implementation Summary
+# Public API Implementation Summary (Consolidated in API_CENTRAL.md)

 ## Overview

-This document summarizes the implementation of public API endpoints that provide JSON equivalents for HTML pages, enabling multiplatform access to the system's content.
+A centralized, up-to-date version of this summary now lives in `docs/API_CENTRAL.md`.
+This file remains as an implementation-focused reference.

 ## What Was Implemented